DSSG-EUROPE/dssg-europe-syllabus/01_TERMINAL_command_line_basics/README.md

 Bonus points:
 `rename 'y/A-Z/a-z/'` renames files to all-lowercase
 `rename 'y/a-z/A-Z/'` renames files to all-uppercase

+## Some useful things to know
+* Be careful what you wish for, the command line is very powerful, it will do exactly what you ask.
+This can be dangerous when you're running commands like `rm` (remove), or `mv` (move).
+You can "echo" your commands to just print the command text without actually running the command.
+* Prepend `man` to a command to read the manual for example `man rm`
+* You can use `ctrl + r` to search the command line history, and search for previously searched commands.
+Or type `history` to see the history`.
+* Beware of spaces when creating filenames, this is not generally good practice, if you must you can use the `\` escape character to add blank spaces in a file name.
+For example `touch space\ bars\ .txt`, if you run `touch space bars .txt` this will create three files `space`, `bars`, and `.txt`.
+* Have a look into using `tmux` or a similar terminal multiplexer for working with multiple terminals (see further reading living-in-the-terminal).
+* Use `htop` or `top` for monitoring the usage of your instance.
+* Have a go at learning the basics of `vim`, since it is ubiquitous on unix servers (see further reading living-in-the-terminal).

 # Using the Command line for Data Science
 If you have not yet installed the useful csvkit tool please follow the [link](https://csvkit.readthedocs.io/en/1.0.3/tutorial/1_getting_started.html#installing-csvkit) and install before doing these exercises.